 Are rebates or incentives available?

-Yes, battery owners can be eligible for a significant Self-Generation Incentive Program (SGIP) rebate that can greatly offset the cost of an energy storage system.
+Yes, battery owners in SCE can be eligible for a significant Self-Generation Incentive Program (SGIP) rebate that can greatly offset the cost of an energy storage system.
 The SGIP website should be consulted for further information on how to quality and apply.
 This rebate is available for a limited time.
-The SGIP program is actually administered from right here in San Diego.
+SGIP is currently closed in SDGE awaiting new funding.

 Are tax credits available?